 - a clear and precise statement identifying the subject matter and purpose of the correspondence; and

-Responses will be provided within the timeframes required by applicable Canadian law.
+Responses will be provided within the timeframes required by applicable law.
 Where no specific statutory timeframe applies, responses will be issued within a reasonable period, taking into account the nature, complexity and volume of the correspondence received.

 This contact channel is reserved exclusively for cookie-related, privacy-related and formal correspondence.
 General enquiries, technical issues, gameplay questions or routine communications should be submitted through any standard support or contact mechanisms made available on the Website and are not treated as formal correspondence for the purposes of this Policy.